EduardoZepeda/coffee-bytes-hugo/content/posts/artificial-intelligence/devin-de-cognition-labs-la-inteligencia-artificial-que-reemplaza-a-los-programadores/index.en.md

 - opinion
 coverImage: images/devin-cognitive-artificial-intelligence-and-programmers.jpg
 date: '2024-03-13'
-description: Devin, the artificial intelligence model that promises to be better than a Software engineer and forever change the world of Software, created by Cognition Labs
+seo_title: "Devin AI: Will It Replace Software Developers?"
+description: Analysis of Devin from Cognition Labs, the AI that claims to replace developers.
+  Is it really better than human software engineers?
 keyword: devin ai
 keywords:
 - artificial intelligence